pulumi/docs/content/tutorials/pulumi-fundamentals/create-a-pulumi-project/index.md

 {{% /choosable %}}

-Feel free to explore the other files.
+Feel free to explore the other files as well.

-Let's move on to creating your first real bit of infrastructure with Pulumi: some Docker images.
+Now let's move on to creating your first real bit of infrastructure with Pulumi: some Docker images!

 <!-- [^1]: [project](https://www.pulumi.com/docs/concepts/glossary/#project) -->
 <!-- [^2]: [program](https://www.pulumi.com/docs/concepts/glossary/#program) -->